Understanding the Underground Storage Tank Abandonment Process

 Disposal of the UST Materials

 After removing the UST from the subsurface, a thorough cleaning is necessary before hauling it off for recycling.
 In most cases, the UST undergoes pressure washing and rinsing on-site, before transportation.
-And the remaining rinse water must drain into U.S. Department of Transportation transport containers such as 55-gallon steel drums or 275-gallon IBC totes.
-Lastly, all waste, from construction debris to the rinse water requires proper transportation and disposal protocol, in accordance with the Environmental Protection Agency registration and waste manifest.
+The remaining rinse water must drain into U.S. Department of Transportation transport containers such as 55-gallon steel drums or 275-gallon IBC totes.
+Lastly, all waste, from construction debris to rinse water requires proper transportation and disposal protocol, in accordance with the Environmental Protection Agency registration and waste manifest.

 Underground Storage Tank Removal & Disposal Geo Forward